morrowchristian/Christian-Morrow-Portfolio/README.md

 ## 🚀 Development Workflow

-This project follows a professional Git workflow:
+This portfolio project follows a professional Git workflow:

 - Feature branches for isolated development
 - Pull requests for review and merge clarity